 The all-time favorite pork cut for BBQ fans.
-Thick-cut bone-in pork chops.
+A 250g (8.8oz) thick-cut bone-in pork chop.
 The bone adds additional flavor and juiciness to the surrounding meat.
 Also, a bone-in chop of meat is impressive and looks better on the grill.
-These pork chops perform best on the grill or in the oven.
+This pork chop performs best on the grill or in the oven.
 Cook low and slow.
-Due to their high quality, there is no need to marinate these for many hours.
+Due to its high quality, there is no need to marinate it for many hours.
 A simple seasoning rub with olive oil shortly before cooking will do the trick.
-You get 2 chops per pack.
-A total of 900g (that's a total of 1.9lbs) making each steak bigger than a one-pound pork chop - we recommend serving sliced and shareable for all.

 Shipping & Handling

 |Defrosting Time||In the fridge: approx. 24h

 In ice-water: approx. 3h

 |Expiration||Frozen: see packaging label (usually more than 3 months)

 Chilled: Please consume unopened pack within 2 days.

 |Also known as||Center loin chop, center-cut loin chop, loin pork chop, pork loin end chop, porterhouse, top-loin chop|